On behalf of the Workshop Organizing Committee,

 In the 4th edition of this PAGES-supported meeting, we propose an interdisciplinary and multidisciplinary scientific event focusing on climate and environmental changes in the Carpathian-Balkan region since the Last Glacial Maximum.
 We envisage that this workshop will provide more insight into the most recent advances in paleosciences and help enhance regional collaboration in research, which is still understated, albeit significant steps have been taken in recent years.

 Late Pleistocene and Holocene.
-The goal of the workshop is to bring forward data for climate reconstruction from multi-proxy studies with a focus on the Last Termination (ca 22–11.5 ka) and Holocene in the Carpathian-Balkan region.
+The goal of the workshop is to bring forward data for climate reconstruction from multi-proxy studies with a focus on the Last Termination (ca 22–11.5 ka), Holocene and Anthropocene in the Carpathian-Balkan region.

 Characteristics and extents of former glaciation(s) in the Carpathian-Balkan region